 - You must have submitted a 2018/19 tax return.

 - You’re also entitled to claim Universal Credit and might be able to apply for a coronavirus business interruption loan.

-The government may offer you support via its coronavirus job retention scheme.
+The government may be offering you support via its coronavirus job retention scheme.

 Parents returning from maternity/ paternity leave are an exception and should still be able to furlough themselves after the 10th June deadline.